Dano-drevo/cucon/README.md

     }
 }
 ```
-If the operation hasn't been completed successfully, JSON with following structure is returned:
+If the operation within cucon hasn't been completed successfully, JSON with following structure is returned:
 ```
 {"msg" : "Message with some further information", "status_code" : <response status code>}
 ```